The outsource horse didn't slow down in July. He kept running laps around other stories on the news track.

 Gartner Inc. announced that the offshore outsourcing horse will ride off with one in 20 IT jobs by the end of 2004.
 The percentage is even more salient in the software industry.
 According to research firm Sand Hill Group, more than 80% of software companies are (or will be by this time next year) offshoring code-writing duties or implementation work.
 Sand Hill surveyed executives from 51 software companies to get its figures.

 Gartner also said that Indian firms, while they have much to gain from the offshore outsourcing trend in the U.S., also have some work to do.
-An analyst with Gartner India said that Indian firms need to do some advance damage control, play up the pluses of outsourcing, and put a positive spin on their public image in order to blunt backlash in the U.S. Those firms know backlash is likely, but few of them are doing anything to deal
+An analyst with Gartner India said that Indian firms need to do some advance damage control, play up the pluses of outsourcing, and put a positive spin on their public image in order to blunt backlash in the U.S. Those firms know backlash is likely, but few of them are doing anything to deal with it.

 And while Gartner predicts the outsourcing brouhaha will die down within a couple of years as the economy picks up, an IT association in India has already started the damage control.
 The National Association of Software and Services Companies (Nasscom) claims that offshore outsourcing is actually good for the U.S. economy and could help businesses save more than $300 billion over the next six years.
 Nasscom is also countering the idea that offshore outsourcing is, as some critics call it, an "unhealthy epidemic."